Police ID Elderly NJ Couple Who Died After Collision With Dump Truck - NewsBreak

 Police ID Elderly NJ Couple Who Died After Collision With Dump Truck

 Wednesday proved to be a fateful day for an older South Jersey couple that lost their lives in a dreadful accident involving a garbage truck.
-According to multiple reports, police in Gloucester Township have finally been able to confirm the identities of two elderly people who perished when their car collided with a parked dump truck on Berlin-Cross Keys Road.
+According to multiple reports, police in Gloucester Township have finally been able to confirm the identities of two elderly people who perished as a result of their car colliding with a parked dump truck on Berlin Crosskeys Road.
 Reportedly, the couple hailed from Sicklerville in Camden County.
-Police were waiting to reveal the names of the deceased until families could be notified of the tragedy.wpgtalkradio.com
+Police were waiting to reveal the names of the deceased until families could be notified of the tragedy.catcountry1073.com